wongfei2009/harmonylite/docs/docs/production.md

 ## Security Considerations

-### Database Encryption

-SQLite databases can be encrypted using SQLCipher.
-To use encrypted databases:

-1. Build HarmonyLite with SQLCipher support
-2. Configure your application to use encrypted databases
-3. Ensure encryption keys are securely managed

 ### Network Security

-- Use TLS for all NATS communications
 - Consider using a dedicated VLAN or VPC for node communication
 - Implement network-level access controls (firewall rules, security groups)